This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 You have the following options for the format and packaging of your proposal.
 It does not matter which you use as long as you use the memorandum format for internal proposals and the business-letter format for external proposals.

-- Cover letter with separate proposal: In this format, you write a brief "cover" letter and attach the proposal proper after it.
-The cover letter briefly announces that a proposal follows and outlines the contents of it.
-In fact, the contents of the cover letter are pretty much the same as the introduction (discussed in the previous section).
-Notice, however, that the proposal proper that follows the cover letter repeats much of what you see in the cover letter.
-This is because the letter may get detached from the proposal or the recipient may not even bother to look at the letter and just dive right into the proposal itself.
-(This format is illustrated in below.)
+- Cover letter or memo with separate proposal: In this format, you write a brief "cover" letter or memo and attach the proposal proper after it.
+The cover letter or memo briefly announces that a proposal follows and outlines the contents of it.
+In fact, the contents of the cover letter or memo are pretty much the same as the introduction (discussed in the previous section).
+Notice, however, that the introduction to the proposal proper that follows the cover letter or memo repeats much of what preceded.
+This is because the letter or memo may get detached from the proposal or the recipient may not even bother to look at the letter or memo and just dive right into the proposal itself.

-- Business-letter proposal: In this format, you put the entire proposal within a standard business letter.
+- Consolidated business-letter or memo proposal: In this format, you consolidate the entire proposal with a standard business letter or memo.
 You include headings and other special formatting elements as if it were a report.
-(This format is illustrated in the left portion of a previous illustration.)
+(This consolidated memo format is illustrated in the left portion of the following illustration.)

 Special Assignment Requirements